PaRkThEcAr/PaRkThEcAr.github.io/docs/LetsBuild/BasicsTriggers.md

 parent: "Let's Build!
 (The Basics)"
 nav_order: 3
 ---
+# The Basics (triggers)
-## Not because ya basic.
+### Not because ya basic.
 But because we all need to start somewhere.
 Here are the triggers!
 ---

 In HomeKit, you have MANY trigger types. these fall into a few categories.